LogoLogo

 earthly has been tested with the all-in-one earthly/earthly mode, and works as long as the pod runs in a privileged mode.

 It has also been tested with a single remote earthly/buildkitd running in privileged mode, and an earthly/earthly pod running without any additional security concerns.
 This configuration is considered experimental.
-See these additional instructions.
+See .

 Multi-node earthly/buildkitd configurations are currently unsupported.